junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 ♦ Cut his fingernails very short.

-♦ Change his clothes and bathe him often—wash the buttocks and nails especially well.
+♦ Change his clothes and bathe him oftenwash the buttocks and nails especially well.

 ♦ Put Vaseline in and around his anus at bedtime to help stop itching.